42Kmi/LagDrop/README.md

 ![Super Smash Bros.
 Ultimate](https://i.imgur.com/FFhu9Pv.png)

 LagDrop is a dynamic firewall script that helps you avoid laggy matches in any peer-to-peer based matchmaking online game, such as Super Smash Bros.
 Ultimate, Street Fighter V, Dragon Ball FighterZ, and more!
 Especially developed with fighting games in mind!
+LagDrop works for any and all consoles/devices that can connect to your router!

 ## [LagDrop 3.0.0 beta is here!](https://github.com/42Kmi/LagDrop/tree/master/LagDrop%203.0.0%20beta) Still being finalized, but please check it out!
 New features include:
 - Monitor to see LagDrop in action